QWERTY Pain

 - All keys except E and P are typed with the same finger or same hand as on QWERTY.

-Masochists may instead be interested in the TNWCLR, which increases typing effort 112% over QWERTY.
+Masochists may be interested in the TNWCLR layout, which is intended to increases typing effort 112% over QWERTY.

 Another good freeware: